supplychainproject/supplychainproject.github.io/README.md

 ## Supply Chain

-A supply chain is a sequence of links in which _producers_ provide items (_artifacts_), and information (_bills of materials_) to _consumers_ who receive and _verify_.
+A supply chain is a sequence of links in which _producers_ provide _artifacts_, and _bills of materials_ to _consumers_ who receive and _verify_.

 ![Supply Chain Project Concepts](SupplyChainProjectConcepts.png)

 ## Artifacts
-Artifacts are the items produced and consumed in a supply chain:
+Artifacts are items produced and consumed in a supply chain.
+Artifacts include the following:

 * Physical goods including hardware and devices.
 * Digital goods including software, firmware and cloud-based services.
 * Documents attesting to the reliability, integrity, authenticity, security, license and other attributes of artifacts.

 ## Bills of Materials
-Bills of Materials provide information about artifacts that allow artifacts to be received and verified:
+Bills of Materials provide information about artifacts that allow artifacts to be received and verified.
+Bills of Materials include the following information:

 * Identity - name, producer, version, and a unique identifier for an artifact.
 * Integrity - information that allows verifying that an artifact is free from tampering.